aws-samples/aws-sap-multiaz/README.md

 ## 1. Add the Github repo to abapGit

-* Login SAPGUI and go tp transaction ZABAPGIT
+* Login SAPGUI and go to the transaction ZABAPGIT
 * Add online repo
     * URL is https://github.com/aws-samples/aws-sap-multiaz
     * Package should be **/AWSSAMP/MAZ** and click **Create Online Repo**